-Lauren Greenhall is a multifaceted director specializing in comedy and stories about unconventional women.
+Lauren Greenhall is a multifaceted director specializing in comedy and stories about unconventional people.

-She has directed TV and video for CBS Interactive, National Geographic, The New Yorker, The New York Post, the Huffington Post, Amazon Originals, and Inside Edition as well as branded content for Dove, Sentry.IO, and VeryWell.
+She has directed TV and video for Nat Geo, The New Yorker, The New York Post, CBS Interactive,the Huffington Post, Amazon Originals, and Inside Edition as well as branded content for Marvel, Footlocker, Dove, Sentry.IO, and the New York Public Library.

 Her first narrative feature, a romantic drama gone haywire called Perfectly Good Moment starring Broadway’s Stephen Carlile and Amanda Jane Stern is currently in post production and set to be completed in October 2022.

 Greenhall was a 2021 resident at the Jewish Film Institute for her documentary ZELDA, a film sponsored by the New York Foundation of the Arts about a beloved and controversial wig seller In Hasidic Jewish Brooklyn.